-• Vaccination visit: You will be asked about any changes in health since the screening and biopsy visit, check your vital signs and collect blood and nasal samples.
+- Group allocation: If eligible, you will be randomised by computer software and allocated to either the group having the PCV15 vaccine or the placebo.
+This is like flipping a coin, the clinical team cannot influence which group you are allocated to. - Vaccination visit: You will be asked about any changes in health since your screening visit, check your vital signs and collect a blood and nasal samples.
 If appropriate you will have a urine pregnancy test before the vaccination.
-The PCV15 vaccine will be given as an injection into the muscle of your non-dominant arm, preferably.
-The site of the injection will be covered temporarily, and you will be observed for at least 15 minutes to observe for any reactions.
+The PCV15 vaccine or the placebo will preferably be given as an injection into the muscle of your non-dominant arm.
+The site of the injection may be covered temporarily, and you will be observed for at least 15 minutes to observe for any reactions.
 This visit will take around 1 hour and a half and will occur at your local study site.